zac-garby/argtyper/README.md

  4. A new function is then returned which performs type checks and arg length checks, before finally executing the given function if those checks were successful.

-## In the future

-In the future, I'd like to add some new features:

- - Subclass support
- - Support for untyped arguments
- - Do something for default values not wrapped in an array.
-Either:
-  - Leave it as a default value, so typed functions _can_ have default arguments, or...
-  - Wrap it in an array and use it as a type as usual.
- - More errors / more descriptive errors
- - Add testing